phaustin/quantecon-example/book/docs/python_oop.md

 print("consumer surplus = ", m.consumer_surp())
 ```

-Here\'s a short program that uses this class to plot an inverse demand
+Here's a short program that uses this class to plot an inverse demand
 curve together with inverse supply curves with and without taxes

 ```{code-cell} ipython3